For any question that may not be answered below:

 The chanter experiences both the confidence from the scriptures chanted by an engagement of his/her whole body, and the vulnerability inherent to exposed singing.

 Elisabeth-Paule Labat writes:”Chant is also, like other music, infused with nostalgic yearning and with joy.
 But through its medium, these two sentiments, apparently opposed, cause no disquiet in the soul that lives and probes them with the clear insight of faith.”
 (From “the song that I am” p.98).
+Also, Chant carves the voice.

 Catholic means “universal”.
 Latin is the language common to all Catholics, worldwide.
 Of course, not all-latin-all-the-time is necessary.
 But some-latin-by-all-catholics will cement the unity of the Church.
+Again, Musicam Sacram and Sing to the Lord are must-read documents for any Catholic singer.

 Also, those of us who have an interest in the history of the Church will understand how much latin can unveil to us.
 For a musician, getting acquainted with latin will open 1,500 years of deep and exhilarating musical tradition to meaningful exploration.
 Western music grew from plainchant.
 And plainchant grew from reading the Bible aloud (“cantillating”).
 Could the same path be explored in English?
 Of course.
 In fact, some recent music publications have made it easier to chant the Bible in English.
 Some examples are on this website.